How to Develop an AI Voice Agent: A Guide

 Modern AI voice assistants use large and diverse datasets to improve recognition accuracy across different accents, dialects, and regional speech variations.
 A leading ASR system can give recognition accuracy up to 90%.
 However, accuracy can fluctuate due to various reasons, such as background noise, speech clarity, and linguistic diversity.

 Beyond initial development costs, several ongoing expenses should be anticipated.
-These include cloud service fees for speech processing APIs, infrastructure costs for hosting backend services, costs related to continuous data collection and model retraining, and maintenance expenses.
+These include cloud service fees for speech processing APIs, which are usually charged based on usage, infrastructure costs for hosting backend services, costs related to continuous data collection and model retraining, and maintenance expenses.

 Book a meeting